What is a flash flood? A civil engineer explains

 The best way to stay safe in a flash flood is to be aware of the danger and be ready to respond.
 Low-lying areas are at risk of flooding, whether it happens slowly or quickly and whether it’s an urban or rural setting.

-It’s critical to know where to get up-to-date weather information for your area.
+Knowing where to get up-to-date weather information for your area is critical.
 And if you’re outdoors and encounter flooded spots, such as water-covered roadways, it is always safer to wait for the water to recede or turn back and find a safer route.
 Don’t attempt to cross it.
 Flood waters can be much faster and stronger than they appear – and therefore more dangerous.

 Building for a wetter future